about taproot medicine...

 Waiting.
 Herbs releasing their essence takes time.

-Finally, press out the water—a deep deep chocolate color, smelling astringent and sweet.
+Finally, press out the water—a deep deep chocolate color, smelling astringent and root-y.
 Squeeze every last drop out, it all wants to be medicine.

 Add honey, gently, while thanking the bees for their miracle.